 “I eat alone all the time now,” she confided one night.

 And then daughter number two burst into inconsolable tears over a friend situation too.

 And in fact she said pretty much the same thing.
 “I eat alone in the resource room.”

 Their friends are everything when they are teenagers.
 As big a deal as family is.
 In fact maybe bigger.
 So when cracks appear in that facade, outbursts happen.

 When they cry lately over that stuff I cry too.
 I am not a cryer but here I am crying stupid tears in the stupid Sobey’s parking lot again.
 Some days it’s hard to force the day to fit any sort of recognizable or manageable shape when it starts with big sloppy emotion.

-This week my family had made a clear cut decision about the educational path for my younger daughter when someone weighed in a bit late – she’s really struggling with that, they said.
+This week my family had made a clear cut decision about the educational path and high school courses for my younger daughter when someone weighed in a bit late – she’s really struggling with that, they said.
 That called into question everything yet again.
 And it potentially invalidated all of the forms I had already filled out, taking hours to document course choices and emergency contact details, photocopying IEPs and report cards and physician reports.

 Because I needed more to do and more to stress over and I like to do every application twice.
 And this morning she’s begging to be homeschooled again.
 So far we’ve avoided that because I run a business and my cup is full to overflowing every single day.
 Clearly her anxiety over moving on to high school soon is huge.

 Oh there are good things that have happened too, but that’s another post.
 There are days it’s impossible to see sunshine, rainbows and kittens.
 Days when gratitude and hope are hiding, when your sitting in your van crying stupid tears wishing life would throw your kids a break.